geekodour/o/content/docs/collaborate.md

 <div class="book-hint info">

 > There is more to be done in the following up of these interests than can be accomplished in a lifetime.
 So I keep track of all my [ideas in public]({{< relref "projects" >}}) and am open to collaborating with teams doing similar things.
+The internet is a serendipity machine and if sharing things publicly helps me find the right people to work with, it's a win.
 I like small teams who work on specific things to accomplish [ambitious](https://patrickcollison.com/fast) goals that work.
 If you or your team is working on anything related to the my interests and is looking for someone to collaborate with, I am very much willing to be an active participant.
 </div>

 -   **Local** : Projects related to Guwahati/neighboring places, which aim to make the city better in small ways.
 Also open for classes, workshops and other local events(doesn't necessarily have to be technical).